MonicaCabreraP/PhDthesis/README.md

-# Structure of the thesis
+# Analysis performed in this thesis

 ## 3D structure